Much Ado About Nothing

 The overall set looked very good.
 There is a house at the back with some nicely detailed Indian architecture.
 A balcony and a set of stairs are connected to the theatre's balconies, allowing for some neat entrances and exits.
 The stage floor is basically tiled and there is also a bare tree in front of the house, with ropes draping around the branches.
 The Courtyard has been converted to a street in Dubai, with painted walls and flooring, some objects that reflect India, whilst some bicycles are hung from the ceiling.
 As well as the colourful lighting, rope lights were strewn around the balconies and were lit up during the wedding scene.

 This Indian production was both well done and very entertaining.
 The actors put together some interesting moments whilst making every effort to establish an authentic Indian Much Ado About Nothing.
 They occasionally interacted with the audience and performed some vibrant dance sequences and songs.
-This is worth a Low Full Price
+This is worth a low Top Price